 Name: Date:

-complete each of the following sentences below and use those answers to fill in the diagram at the bottom of ne page.
+Complete each of the following sentences the page. below and use those answers to fill in the diagram at the bottom of

 (What?)
-My current topic is (or I am interest ested in):
+My current topic is (or I am intere ested in):

 (Who?)
 The people involved in my topic a re:

-g the (age/era/war/period)
+;), which was during the (age/era/war/period)

 (Where?)
 My topic took place in

 Example:

-Frontiers in History Theme Frontiers in History
+Turning Points in History Theme Turning Points in History

 Creation of Indianapolis Interests (What)

 Politicians, Activists, Indiana citizens Who

 1820's When

 Corydon, Indiana Where

 Marion County Narrowed Topic Ideas

 Indiana General Assembly

 Jeremiah Sullivan, Justice of the Indiana Supreme Court